leonhart8/lda/README.md

 It launches the preprocessing pipeline on the newsgroup dataset and shows a few aspects of it.

 Aside from that a notebook is available which gives a few details on the model and provides an illustrated.
+The documentation of each function also provides plenty of details on how they are implemented.
+Docstrings can be found throughout the modules.

+# TO DO

+- Implement the newton raphson algorithm for alpha optimization

+- Optimize the algorithm further by dropping the for loops using vectoriation and dropping the amount of calls to digamma

+- Better improve the methods to interpret results